Spatial CSIT Allocation Policies for Network MIMO Channels: Simulations

-Finally, we show in Fig.~\ref{R_exp_gamma075_K15} the average rate per user in a network made of $K=15$ TX/RX pairs being located uniformly at random over a square of dimensions~$6\times 6$ for $\gamma=0.7$.
-We compare the average rate achieved with the distance-based CSIT allocation to the average rate obtained if we use the distance-based allocation given in Theorem~\ref{thm}, but with $1+\alpha(\gamma-1)(\dist(j,k)+\dist(k,i))$ for a given parameter~$\alpha>0$ instead of~$1+(\gamma-1)(\dist(j,k)+\dist(k,i))$.
+Finally, we show in Fig.~\ref{R_random_K15} the average rate per user in a network made of $K=15$ TX/RX pairs being located uniformly at random over the same square of dimensions~$6\times 6$.
+To verify the impact of allocating more --or less-- CSIT, we compare the average rate achieved with the distance-based CSIT allocation to the average rate obtained if we use the following variation of the CSIT allocation:

 This allows to observe the impact of reducing ($\alpha>1$) or increasing ($\alpha<1$) the CSIT compared to the distance-based CSIT allocation.

 We can observe that reducing the CSIT allocation leads to reducing the slope, i.e., the DoF, while using more feedback bits leads to a vanishing rate offset.
-This is in agreement with our theoretical result that the distance-based CSIT allocation leads to a finite rate offset.
+This is in agreement with our theoretical result that the distance-based CSIT allocation leads to a finite (bounded) rate offset.

 \FloatBarrier